attilammagyar/js80p/README.md

 ##### Velocity Sensitivity (VEL S)

 Controls how the oscillator's volume reacts to note velocity.
-When it's set to 0%, then the oscillator will use a fix volume for each note.
+When it's set to 0%, then the oscillator will use a fixed volume for each note.
 Between 0% and 100%, the oscillator's volume will react to velocity linearly.
 Above 100%, the oscillator's volume will react to note velocity more and more logarithmically.